New bounds on the maximum number of edges in $k$-quasi-planar graphs: Introduction

 A \emph{topological graph} is a graph drawn in the plane so that its vertices are represented by points and its edges are represented by curves connecting the corresponding points.
 The curves are always \emph{simple}, that is, they do not have self-intersections.
 The curves are allowed to intersect each other, but they cannot pass through vertices except for their endpoints.
 Furthermore, the edges are not allowed to have tangencies, that is, if two edges share an interior point, then they must properly cross at that point.
 We only consider graphs without parallel edges or loops.
 Two edges of a topological graph \emph{cross} if their interiors share a point.
 A topological graph is \emph{simple} if any two of its edges have at most one point in common, which can be either a common endpoint or a crossing.

-It follows from Euler's polyhedral formula that every topological graph on $n$ vertices and with no two crossing edges has at most $3n-6$ edges.
+It follows from Euler's polyhedral formula that every topological graph on $n\geq 3$ vertices and with no two crossing edges has at most $3n-6$ edges.
 A graph is called \emph{$k$-quasi-planar} if it can be drawn as a topological graph with no $k$ pairwise crossing edges.
 Hence, a graph is $2$-quasi-planar if and only if it is planar.
-According to an old conjecture (see \cite[Problem 1 in Section 9.6]{BMP-book}), for any fixed $k\geq 2$ there exists a constant $c_k$ such that every $k$-quasi-planar graph on $n$ vertices has at most $c_kn$ edges.
+According to a conjecture of Pach, Shahrokhi, and Szegedy \cite{PSS96} (see also \cite[Problem 1 in Section 9.6]{BMP-book}), for any fixed $k\geq 2$ there exists a constant $c_k$ such that every $k$-quasi-planar graph on $n$ vertices has at most $c_kn$ edges.
 Agarwal, Aronov, Pach, Pollack, and Sharir \cite{AAP+97} were the first to prove this conjecture for \emph{simple} $3$-quasi-planar graphs.
 Later, Pach, Radoi\v{c}i\'c, and T\'oth \cite{PRT06} generalized the result to \emph{all} $3$-quasi-planar graphs.
 Ackerman \cite{Ack09} proved the conjecture for $k=4$.

 For larger values of $k$, several authors have proved upper bounds on the maximum number of edges in $k$-quasi-planar graphs under various conditions on how the edges are drawn.
 These include but are not limited to \cite{CaP92,FoP12,FPS13,PSS96,Val98}.
-Fox and Pach \cite{FoP12} showed that every $k$-quasi-planar graph with $n$ vertices and no pair of edges intersecting in more than $t$ points has at most $n(\frac{\log n}{\log k})^{c\log k}$ edges, where $c$ depends only on $t$.
-In this paper, we improve the exponent of the polylogarithmic factor from $O(\log k)$ to $1+o(1)$ for fixed~$t$.
+Fox and Pach \cite{FoP12} showed that every $k$-quasi-planar graph with $n$ vertices and no pair of edges intersecting in more than $t$ points has at most $n(c_t\frac{\log n}{\log k})^{c\log k}$ edges, where $c_t$ depends only on $t$ and $c$ is an absolute constant.
+Recently, Fox and Pach \cite{FoP14} generalized this result, proving that every $k$-quasi-planar graph with $n$ vertices and without any restriction on the number of intersections between two edges has at most $n(\log n)^{c\log k}$ edges, where $c$ is an absolute constant.
+In this paper, we improve the exponent of the polylogarithmic factor in the former bound from $O(\log k)$ to $1+o(1)$ for fixed~$t$.

-\begin{theorem} Every\/ $k$-quasi-planar graph with\/ $n$ vertices and no pair of edges intersecting in more than\/ $t$ points has at most\/ $2^{\alpha(n)^c}n\log n$ edges, where\/ $\alpha(n)$ denotes the inverse of the Ackermann function, and\/ $c$ depends only on\/ $k$ and\/ $t$. \end{theorem}
+\begin{theorem} Every\/ $k$-quasi-planar graph with\/ $n$ vertices and no pair of edges intersecting in more than\/ $t$ points has at most\/ $2^{\alpha(n)^c}n\log n$ edges, where\/ $\alpha(n)$ denotes the inverse of the Ackermann function, and\/ $c$ depends only on\/ $k$ and\/~$t$. \end{theorem}